dev-ciberc/ciberc_l3vpn_notify/README.md

 # How to test the software

-You can check the configuration in the devices, or in the RR (see the video example).
+you can check the configuration in the devices in the generated report.

 This command has the ability to view the route reflector, it will display a report of the devices, and will also send a report notification `WebexTeams`.